 - 1/2 tsp chipotle chili powder (optional)

-- Sautee onions and poblano pepper in a cast iron skillet (optional but preferred).
+- Saute onions and poblano pepper in a large pan (I prefer cast iron or stainless steel for a better crust of the beef).
 Sprinkle a pinch of salt and cook until onions are translucent.
 While onions and peppers cook, add cumin, oregano, paprika, and salt to the ground beef and mix well.

 - Add garlic to the pan and cook for about 30 seconds.
 Add beef and cook until fully cooked and no longer pink.
 Reduce heat.